Welcome to the Playroll blog

 International business expansion can be very expensive.
 If you choose to send an HR employee to a foreign country, rather than work with an international PEO, you may experience costs associated with the following:

-International PEO services can help to streamline and, in some cases, reduce your expenses.
+International PEO services can help to streamline and, in some cases, reduce your expenses and improve your cost savings.

 International PEOs have great knowledge of international law and compliance regulations, such as the UK’s GDPR and PAYE tax and National Insurance (NI) contributions.
 They also have great knowledge of all things HR, which a client company would usually outsource.